MohanedZekry/NoteApp/README.md

 Of course, it comes at a cost:
 * **Perceived duplication of code**.
 Entities might be represented differently when used in business logic, when dealing with the database and when presenting them in a json format.
 You might feel like you're duplicating code, but you're actually favouring _decoupling over DRY_
 * **You need interesting business logic** to "justify" the structure.
-If all you do in your use case is a one-line method to read or save from a database, then maybe you can get away with something simpler
+If all you do in your use case is a one-line method to read or save from a database, then maybe you can get away with something simpler.

-## Layers
- - Presentation Layer
- - Domain Layer
- - Data Layer